rancher/docs/content/rancher/v2.x/en/cluster-provisioning/imported-clusters/_index.md

 - `pspEnabled`
 - `taintSupport`

-All the capabilities and their type defintions can be viewed in the Rancher API view, at `[Rancher Server URL]/v3/schemas/capabilities`.
+All the capabilities and their type definitions can be viewed in the Rancher API view, at `[Rancher Server URL]/v3/schemas/capabilities`.

 To annotate an imported cluster,